A rigorous introduction to linear models: OLS in SVD for General Matrices

-In addition to this OLS solution from SVD, in practice, a direct solution of the normal equations can lead to numerical difficulties when $\bX^\top\bX$ is close to singular.
-In particular, when two or more of the columns in $\bX^\top\bX$ are nearly co-linear, the parameter values that are produced can be very huge.
-Such near degeneracies will not be uncommon when dealing with real data sets.
-The resulting numerical difficulties can be addressed using the SVD as well \citep{bishop2006pattern}.
+Besides the OLS solution derived from SVD, practical implementations of solutions through normal equation may encounter numerical challenges when $\bX^\top\bX$ is close to singular.
+In particular, when two or more columns in $\bX^\top\bX$ are nearly co-linear, the resulting parameter values can become excessively large.
+Such near degeneracies will not be uncommon when dealing with real-world data sets.
+Addressing these numerical challenges can be effectively achieved through the application of SVD as well \citep{bishop2006pattern}.